BAK2K3/covid-dashboard/README.md

 As discussed in the **Structure** section, under **Information Architecture** , the website utilises a single HTML file, with all content either being hidden, shown, or generated as and when needed.
 Elements that are *static* (i.e do not change between interaction and navigation) are hard coded into the HTML, with Bootstrap's `d-none` class being utilised to hide the Section Containers not being interacted with.
-All other content, that which is contained within the Section Containers, are dynamically created, adjusted, or reset when the user navigates through the sections.
+All other content, that which is contained within the Section Containers, is dynamically created, adjusted, or reset when the user navigates through the Sections.

-When the user interacts with the Navigation Toggler, all Section Containers are hidden, their respective content "Reset", and the requested Feature has its respective Section Container's `d-none` class removed.
+When the user interacts with the Navigation Toggler, all Section Containers are hidden, their respective content *Reset*, and the requested Feature has its respective Section Container's `d-none` class removed.
-Initially, JQuery was intended to be used to `.hide()` and `.show()` the aforementioned containers, but due to the inclusion of the Bootstrap Framework, dynamic class management had to be implemented instead.
+Initially, jQuery was intended to be used to `.hide()` and `.show()` the aforementioned Containers, but due to the inclusion of the Bootstrap Framework, dynamic class management had to be implemented instead.

-The "Reset" functionality was initially incorporated into the navigation function (`Toggle Covid Sections`), and was designed to be called each time the user navigated to a different Section Container.
+The *Reset* functionality was initially incorporated into the navigation function (`Toggle Covid Sections`), and was designed to be called each time the user navigated to a different Section Container.
-However, upon testing the user experience, it was clear that a user may want to reset the currently active Content Container by interacting with the currently active Feature's toggler.
+However, upon testing the user experience, it was clear that a user may want to reset the currently active Container by interacting with the currently active Feature's tab on the Toggler.
 While re-calling this function would have achieved the intended result, it would also run a superfluous amount of script in order to achieve it.
-As such, the `Toggle Covid Sections` function was refactored, and split into three separate "Reset" functions; one for each Feature.
-As a result of this, the respective "Reset" function would be called when the user re-interacted with the currently active element, and when the user navigated to a different feature, all three reset functions were called in conjunction with the navigational aspect of the original function.
+As such, the `Toggle Covid Sections` function was refactored, and split into three separate *Reset* functions; one for each Feature.
+As a result of this, the respective Container's *Reset* function would be called when the user re-interacted with the currently active element, and when the user navigated to a different feature, all three *Reset* functions were called in conjunction with the navigational aspect of the original function.

-The result of the Navigation Effect produces smooth transitions between content, and with near instantaneous response to the JavaScript, allows the user to navigate through the different contents as if moving through different HTML files.
+The result of the Navigation Effect produces smooth transitions between content, and with near instantaneous response to the JavaScript, allows the user to navigate through the different aspects of the website as if moving through different HTML files.

 ### Dynamic HTML Generation

-Each Visualisation Feature contains one or more Selector; the elements of which are dynamically generated through JavaScript on page load, through the Generate HTML function.
+Each Visualisation Feature contains one or more Selector; the elements of which are dynamically generated through JavaScript on page load, through the `Generate HTML` function.
 Once loaded into the Selector elements, they remain static until the page itself is reloaded.

 #### Compare

-Two Selector elements are present within the Compare Feature; the contents of which are obtained from the country keys within the Global Compare Dataset.
+Two Selector elements are present within the Compare Feature; the contents of which are obtained from the country keys within the `Global Compare Dataset`.
-Given these elements are pulled directly from the raw Global Compare Dataset, users will be able to view any new countries that are added as and when the dataset is updated.
+Given these elements are pulled directly from the raw `Global Compare Dataset`, users will be able to view any new countries that are added as and when the dataset is updated.
 This also allows the Selector's explicit value to be used find the respective country's index position within the dataset to obtain the relevant data.

 #### Visualise

-One Selector element is present within the Visualise Feature; the contents of which are generated from the aforementioned hard coded Condensed Country List.
+One Selector element is present within the Visualise Feature; the contents of which are generated from the aforementioned hard coded `Condensed Country List`.
-As such, until the API endpoints for this data repository are provided programmatically by the Disease.sh API, users will currently only be able to view the time-series data for the countries identified within the dataset at the time of deployment.
+As such, until the API endpoints for this data repository are provided programmatically by the disease.sh API, users will currently only be able to view the Time Series data for the countries identified within the dataset at the time of deployment.

-As the entries in this Selector reference explicit country names contained within the Global Visual Dataset, when the user selects a country from this Selector, its explicit value is used to find the index position within the dataset to obtain the relevant data.
+As the entries in this Selector reference explicit country names contained within the `Global Visual Dataset`, when the user selects a country from this Selector, its explicit value is used to find the index position within the dataset to obtain the relevant data.

 #### Map

-One Selector element is present on the Map Feature; the contents of which are obtained from the available statistics present for a given country within the Global Compare Dataset.
+One Selector element is present on the Map Feature; the contents of which are obtained from the available statistics present for a given country within the `Global Compare Dataset`.

 The available statistics are filtered to remove `Name of Country` and `Time of Update` (as these are not statistical values which can be represented on a Choropleth Map), and then filtered through a Statistics Dictionary, hard-coded to return either `null` for statistics which may not be entirely *layman* friendly, or a string which provides a verbose representation of the statistic (ie. ` active: "Currently Active Cases"`).
 By filtering the possible statistics the user can select, it removes the possibility of selecting a statistic which would not produce expected results.

-As the options within the selector are string representations of the statistic keys, when the user selects a statistic from the Map Visualisation Selector, a reverse lookup (`getKeyByValue`) is performed on the dictionary to identify the required key within the Global Compare Dataset.
+As the options within the Selector are string representations of the statistic keys, when the user selects a statistic from the Map Visualisation Selector, a reverse lookup (`getKeyByValue`) is performed on the dictionary to identify the required key within the `Global Compare Dataset`.

 ### Compare

 The Compare Feature allows users to see individual country statistics in isolation, or compare two countries' respective statistics side by side.
-This Feature utilises Bootstrap, JQuery, and Font Awesome; the data pre-processing, formatting, and HTML generation is self-written.
+This Feature utilises Bootstrap, jQuery, and Font Awesome; the data pre-processing, formatting, and HTML generation is self-written.

 When a user first selects a country from either Selector, the How-To Content is replaced with a generated table, providing the requested country's statistics.
-The table contains a central column containing the Statistic definition, and within the column in which the user selected the country, the respective statistics are appropriately displayed and formatted.
-If there is no data for a particular statistic, this will be communicated to the user.
+The table contains a central column containing the statistic definition, and within the column in which the user selected the country, the respective statistics are appropriately displayed and formatted.
+If there is no data for a particular statistic, this will be communicated to the user through a `-` symbol.

-If a user chooses a second country from the Selector, the respective column is populated with the second country's data, and all numerical statistics (on both sides of the table) are affixed with a relevant symbol to represent whether the figure is higher, lower, or equal to the figure being compared against.
+If a user chooses a second country from the Selector, the respective column is populated with the second country's data, and all numerical statistics (on both sides of the table) are affixed with a relevant comparative indicators to represent whether the figure is higher, lower, or equal to the figure being compared against.
 If either country has no data for a given statistic, no comparative indicator will be presented on that row.

-If a user returns either Selector to its default value, the respective column will be emptied, and the column which retains data will have its affixed icons removed.
+If a user returns either Selector to its default value (*Select a Country*), the respective column will be emptied, and the column which retains data will have any indicators removed.

 Once a Selector has been engaged with, the user can use their keyboard arrows to traverse to country list.

-If a user returns both Selectors to their default value ("Select a Country"), the table will be removed, and the How-To Content will be displayed.
+If a user returns both Selectors to their default value (*Select a Country*), the table will be removed, and the How-To Content will be displayed.

 The statistics presented to the user are formatting depending on their data type: